 Breakfast is included each day.
 For lunch and dinner, you can enjoy the cosy restaurants along the way.
 Inclusion of dinners is possible upon request.

 The route of the tour goes along quiet secondary country roads with limited traffic.
-The terrain is mostly flat, with an average daily distance of 60-70 km.
+The terrain is mostly flat, with an average daily distance of 60-70km.
 Previous cycling experience and good physical shape are recommended, for enjoying the trip to the maximum (read more about difficulty grades).
-Renting an E-bike is also possible, which will make the cycling effortless.
+Renting an E-bike is also possible, which will make cycling effortless.
+We strongly advise you to follow only marked trails and never shorten the path through the unknown and unmarked terrain.
+We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.

 This trip can depart on any Saturday between April and September.